Nickhug/gateway/README.md

 ## 👋 Intro

 LobeChat Plugins Gateway is a backend service that provides a gateway for LobeChat plugins.
-We use [vercel](https://vercel.com/) to deploy this service.
-The main API `POST /api/v1/runner` is deployed as an [Edge Function](https://vercel.com/docs/functions/edge-functions).
+We use vercel to deploy this service.
+The main API `POST /api/v1/runner` is deployed as an Edge Function.

-The gateway service fetches lobe plugins index from the [LobeChat Plugins](https://github.com/lobehub/lobe-chat-plugins), if you want to add your plugin to the index, please [submit a PR](https://github.com/lobehub/lobe-chat-plugins/pulls) to the LobeChat Plugins repository.
+This customized version includes two additional plugins:

+1. **Datafiniti Plugin** - Provides access to business, product, and property data through the Datafiniti API
+2. **Tavily Plugin** - Enables web searches using the Tavily API optimized for LLMs

 <div align="right">